-1.17.
+1.16.
 The Council will seek to avoid any duplication with other statutory / regulatory systems where possible, including planning.
 The Council will not consider whether a licence application is likely to be awarded planning permission or building regulations approval, in its consideration of it.
 It will though, listen to, and consider carefully, any concerns about proposed conditions which are not able to be met by the applicant due to planning restrictions, should such a situation arise.

-Promotion of the Licensing objectives
+Promotion of the Licensing objectives for the Gambling Act 2005

 - 2. Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - 2.1.
 The Gambling Commission will take a lead role in keeping gambling crime free by vetting all applicants for personal and operator licences.
 The Council's main role is to promote this area with regard to the actual premises.
-Thus, where an area has known high levels of organised crime the Council will consider carefully whether gambling premises are suitable to be located there and whether conditions may be required such as the provision of door supervisors. - 2.2.
+Thus, where an area has known high levels of organised crime the Council will consider carefully whether gambling premises are suitable

+- to be located there and whether conditions may be required such as the provision of door supervisors. - 2.2.
 There is a distinction between disorder and nuisance.
-In order to make the distinction when incidents of this nature occur, the Council will consider factors such as whether police assistance was required and how threatening the behaviour was.

-2.3.
-Issues of nuisance cannot be addressed by the Gambling Act provisions however problems of this nature can be addressed through other legislation as appropriate.
-Formatted: Font color: Auto
+In order to make the distinction when incidents of this nature occur, the Council will consider factors such as whether police assistance was required and how threatening the behaviour was. - 2.3 Such association with crime may include: money laundering; counterfeiting; drug dealing or any similar involvement in organised crime. - 2.4 Operators are also required to consider child protection issues such as the risk of child sexual exploitation, as part of this Licensing Objective. - 2.5 Issues of nuisance cannot be addressed by the Gambling Act provisions however problems of this nature can be addressed through other legislation as appropriate.